 In just a few years, drones can be as common as forklifts and cranes on the construction site.

-That said, drone technology is a huge leap forward for the construction industry, especially with its reputation for being one of the least digitized sectors in the country.
+Drone technology is a huge leap forward for the construction industry, especially with its reputation for being one of the least digitized sectors in the country.
 In just a few years, drones can be as common as forklifts and cranes on the construction site.
-The sky is the limit for the potential of drone technology in improving safety in the construction industry.
+The sky's the limit for the potential of drone technology in improving safety in the construction industry.

 About the Author: